Part 6: Using Terrain, Chains, and Constellations

 Height Above Ground represents the height of Test Team's antenna if you were analyzing communication devices.

-5. Click Applyto accept your changes and to keep the Properties Browser open.
+5. Click Applyto confirm your changes and to keep the Properties Browser open.

 Use the terrain mask constraint in your analysis.
 The STK application constrains access to the object to which access is being calculated by any terrain data in the line of sight.
 The terrain mask constraint determines instantaneous visibility based on detecting intersections of the instantaneous line of sight with the terrain surface.